 Previous contributions similar in spirit to this work include practical guides on designing studies on fake news and misinformation~\cite{pennycook2021practical}, analyzing browsing data~\cite{clemm2023analysis}, designing surveys to measure political behavior online~\cite{guess2023digital}, sampling survey participants~\cite{rosenzweig2020survey}, running split tests on Facebook~\cite{orazi2020running}, and software and techniques to collect and process social media data~\cite{batrinca2015social}.

 While many field experiments of interest only require changing participants' feeds, some experiments remain out of scope for this approach.
-For example, this approach cannot perform network bucket testing or other experimental protocols that require changing entire groups of users' experiences together~\cite{ugander2013graph, saveski2017detecting}, e.g., to understand equilibrium effects rather than individual effects.
-Our approach also cannot easily reach the user's full inventory unless the experimenter implements a separate application layer to acquire it directly from the platform; typically, in the context of this paper, we will be focused on changes to the items that are already chosen to be shown to the user.
+For example, this approach cannot be used to perform network-based randomized experiments or other experimental protocols that require changing entire groups of users' experiences together~\cite{ugander2013graph, saveski2017detecting}, e.g., to understand equilibrium effects rather than individual effects.
+Our approach also cannot easily access the user's full inventory unless the experimenter implements a separate application layer to acquire it directly from the platform.
+In this paper, we will focus on changes to the feed items that have already been selected to be shown to the user.